-5.3 Flux variability analysis (fva)
+Flux variability analysis (fva)

-This command will find the possible flux range of each reaction when the biomass is at the maximum value.
-The command will use the biomass reaction specified in the model definition, or alternatively, a reaction can be given on the command line.
+This command will find the possible flux range of each reaction when the biomass is at the maximum value [Mahadevan03].
+The command will use the biomass reaction specified in the model definition, or alternatively, a reaction can be given on the command line following the --objective option.